How safe is it to travel to or live in the capital of Scotland? Is Glasgow Safe?

 Crime Rate in Glasgow

 As of 2022, Glasgow is a relatively safe city to visit and live in.
-Although this hasn’t always been the case, In a 2005 report, international organizations named the city the “murder capital of Europe”.
+Although this hasn’t always been the case, In a 2005 report, international organizations named the city the “murder capital of Europe” and called it a dangerous city.
+More recently, the Glasgow central station was considered the most dangerous in Europe.

 This was due to gangs’ attempts to control the city’s drug trade.
 Almost half of the murders committed at this time were done under the influence of alcohol or drugs, which was a huge problem back in 2005.